Frankjunyulin/3D-game-Engine/README.md

 </br>

 ## Construction
-### map.json:
-The input maps.
+mapX.json - The input maps.

-### Game.java
-This is the main entry point to your game
+Game.java - this is the main entry point to your game Terrain.java - this class represents variable height terrain.
-### Terrain.java
-This class represents variable height terrain.
-### Tree.java
-This class represents a tree
+Tree.java - this class represents a tree
-### Road.java
-This class represents a road as a bezier curve
-### LevelIO.java
-This class reads and writes game levels to and from JSON files.
+Road.java - this class represents a road as a bezier curve LevelIO.java - this class reads and writes game levels to and from JSON files.

 ## Techonology used